Acute behavioural disturbance: Acute management

 • Respect personal space

-• Consider child's individual needs including language, cognitive ability or trauma history
+• Consider child's individual needs including language, neurodevelopmental conditions, cognitive ability or trauma history

-• age-appropriate distraction techniques, familiar toys and objects
+• Consider where age-appropriate, distraction techniques, familiar toys, communication aids and objects

-• Offer planned 'collaborative' sedation (eg ask the child if they would take some oral medication)
+• Offer planned 'collaborative' sedation eg ask the child if they would take oral medication where appropriate

 Staff/Self

-• Minimise behaviours and/or interventions that the patient may find provocative
+• Minimise behaviours and interventions that the child may find provocative

-• Provide an opportunity for child to regain control of emotions
+• Provide an opportunity for child to regain control of their emotions

 • Set clear limits on behaviour for child and family

-• Offer clear choices and negotiate realistic options, avoid 'bargaining'
+• Avoid bargaining, but offer clear choices and negotiate realistic options

-• Maintain professionalism at all times; ignore insults / challenging questions
+• Maintain professionalism at all times.
+Ignore insults and challenging questions

 Investigations